BHoM/documentation/docs/Development/Testing/index.md

 ### Add the existing Toolkit projects to the Test solution

 In order to reference the main Toolkit projects, you can add "Existing projects" to the test solution.
-This will allow to debug the Toolkit code while running the unit tests.
+This will allow debugging the Toolkit code while running the unit tests.

-Right click the solution name in the Solution Explorer and do "Add existing project":
+Right-click the solution name in the Solution Explorer and do "Add existing project":

 ![image](https://github.com/BHoM/documentation/assets/6352844/56c5da91-2e60-444e-8d7b-d60677a504cb)